93million/certcache/docs/Quickstart.md

 ### Listing certificates

-Certificates in Certcache server or client can be listed using the `list-certs` command.
+Certificates in Certcache server or client can be listed using the `ls` command.

 From the server:

 ```
 cd ~/certcache-demo/server
-certcache list-certs
+certcache ls
 ```

 You will see the server certificate listed in the `Backend: certbot` section showing how Certcache generated the certificate.